Several types of resources are available to help you become familiar with WorldCat Discovery Services.

 - Other content collections require a subscription to search as well as display full text; when your library also subscribes to these content collections, you can use the built-in link resolution functionality provided by the WorldCat knowledge base or another knowledge base already in use at your library to connect users to full text.

-An Excel file list of content collections in the central index is available.
+An Excel file list of content collections in the central index is available, as well as PDFs.

 What is the relationship between searches of the central index for WorldCat Discovery Services and searching remote databases through the optional service?